Angular momentum flux of twisted light in paraxial and nonparaxial regimes: Abstract

 \section{Abstract}

-We present a unified theoretical framework for the transfer of angular momentum from a Bessel wave of twisted light to a fully absorbing disk of finite radius.
-Exact expressions for the orbital angular momentum density and the total angular momentum transmitted to the disk are obtained for both paraxial and nonparaxial regimes.
-By varying the beam wavelength, polarization, and cone angle, several experimentally relevant regimes of angular momentum transfer are identified.
-In the extreme nonparaxial regime, the absorbed angular momentum displays a staircase-like dependence on the object size, which can be interpreted as a geometric Hall-type response of the twisted field.
-The results suggest potential applications for controlled angular momentum transfer and size-sensitive probing of absorbing objects.
+We present a theoretical framework for the derivation of the $z$-directed total angular momentum density of a Bessel wave and of the corresponding intercepted angular momentum flux in an ideal perfectly absorbing disk model.
+Exact expressions for these quantities are obtained in both paraxial and nonparaxial regimes.
+We then analyze several experimentally relevant setups in the large-argument asymptotic of the Bessel functions.
+By varying the beam wavelength, polarization, and cone angle, we identify several distinct regimes of the intercepted angular momentum flux.
+Within the ideal absorber model, this intercepted flux may be identified with the corresponding mechanical torque.
+The results suggest potential applications for size-sensitive probing and controlled flux manipulation within the idealized macroscopic model.